What is the Cost of Goods Manufactured?

 Cost of Goods Manufactured is the value of the total production cost of goods that the company produced and completed during the particular accounting period under consideration and is calculated by adding the direct material costs, direct labor costs, and manufacturing overhead costs of all the goods that were manufactured and completed during the period.

-Cost of Goods Manufactured (also known as Manufacturing account in terms of Management Accounting) is a schedule or statement through which a company or entity calculates its cost incurred to manufacture a product and convert it to a finished product.
+It is a schedule or statement through which a company or entity calculates its cost incurred to manufacture a product and convert it to a finished product.
 It had usually been prepared by entities whose primary business line is manufacturing.
 These manufacturing entities usually prepare this as a separate account or statement to assess the cost-effectiveness of manufacturing activity which later forms a part of the final accounts.

 Manufacturing costs are classified into: